tgdwyer/tgdwyer.github.io/_chapters/typescript1.md

 > Cannot assign to 'name' because it is a read-only property.ts(2540)

 The above is a singleton immutable Object.
-However, more generally, if we need multiple instances of a deeply immutable object, we can declare immutable types using the `Readonly` construct:
+However, more generally, if we need multiple instances of an immutable object with immutable properties, we can declare immutable types using the `Readonly` construct:

 ```javascript